Thesis

 Source: Docker

 Docker Desktop is a one-click-install application for Mac, Linux, or Windows environments that lets developers build, share, and run containerized applications and microservices.
 It provides a straightforward Graphical User Interface (GUI) for managing containers, applications, and images directly from the machine, reducing the time spent on complex setups.
+It also features the Docker Extensions Marketplace, which allows developers to add third-party tools for debugging, security, and networking directly into the Docker Desktop interface.

 In January 2025, Docker announced the launch of Gordon, an AI agent for Docker.
 In the announcement, Docker explained how its efforts to leverage AI often ran into similar problems.
-Using AI tools would require context switching across apps, websites, etc. while integrating AI directly into a product was more seamless than using external chat services, but was harder to accomplish.
+Using AI tools would require context switching across apps, websites, etc., while integrating AI directly into a product was more seamless than using external chat services, but was harder to accomplish.
 In response, Docker integrated Gordon into Docker Desktop.

 Gordon enables users to leverage Gordon within Docker Desktop for use cases such as debugging container launches, or even automated functions like automatically creating buttons within the Docker Desktop UI to “directly get suggestions or run actions.”
 As of January 2025, Gordon was leveraging the OpenAI API.